Mosaic (311 album)

 Mosaic is the twelfth studio album by the American rock band 311.
 Released on June 23, 2017, it is the band's first album to be released by the label BMG, their first to be produced by John Feldmann, and their fourth to be produced by Scotch Ralston.
 The track listing was revealed by Pledge Music on April 10, 2017.
+Mosaic's album cover features nearly 10,000 photos sent in from 311 fans around the world to create a literal mosaic of the band's members and logo.
+The full, high quality album artwork is still available to zoom into on truemosaic.com/311albumart/.

 Singles

 "Too Much to Think" was released as the first official single on March 11, 2017.

 "Too Late" was released as the first promotional single on April 13, 2017, and second, "Perfect Mistake," was released on June 9, 2017.

 "Too Late" made its radio debut in Los Angeles, California on May 23, 2017 on KLOS.

 "'Til the City's on Fire" was released as the second official single on August 8, 2017.

 Composition

 Sam Mendez at Ultimate Guitar labeled Mosaic as alternative rock and reggae rock.
 Glenn Gamboa from Newsday characterized it as rap rock.